ewaldc/My-Book-Live/debian/debian 8 (Jessie)/README.md

 - SAMBA 4.x patched for performance
 - NFS 4.x enabled
 - 20+ Debian patches for powerpc not included in upstream Debian
-- u-boot tools
+- U-Boot firmware tools
-- NetConsole enabled by default
+- NetConsole (not enabled by default)

 ## Deciding where to host boot files and root filesystem ##
 One of the challenges with the MBL is that the U-Boot version does not support booting from an ext4 file system.